CodelyTV/typescript-basic-skeleton/README.md

-# TypeScript Bootstrap (base / project starter)
+# TypeScript Skeleton (base / project starter)

-This is a repository intended to serve as a starting point if you want to bootstrap a project in TypeScript.
+Repository intended to serve as a starting point if you want to bootstrap a project in TypeScript.

 ## Features